MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 ## Navigate the Power BI service

-We've covered licenses and subscriptions, capacities, workspaces, apps, and building blocks.
+We covered licenses and subscriptions, capacities, workspaces, apps, and building blocks.
 Let's bring it together for a quick tour of the Power BI service.

 :::image type="content" source="media/service-basic-concepts/power-bi-dashboard-identifier.png" lightbox="media/service-basic-concepts/power-bi-dashboard-identifier.png" alt-text="Screenshot of the Power BI service in a browser showing numbered features in the list that follows.":::